vippsas/vipps-woocommerce/README.txt

 ==== End Log ====

+= 1.12.3 =
+* Fixed: Initial charge description no longer contains " + " when no extra products are purchased.
+* Fixed: Filling in 0 in the trial field tricking us into adding a campaign to the product, also resulting in an empty `initialCharge.description` and being unable to check out.

 = 1.12.2 =
 * Fixed: Fixed an issue where `initialCharge.description` was empty.
 It cannot be empty under any circumstances.